 Babies in Cloth is based out of Alberta, Canada, and has many chapters throughout the area.
 Their mission is to help families with the rising costs of childrearing by collecting and loaning used cloth diapers.

 Applications are available on their website.

 While these are larger organizations, many smaller cloth diaper banks serve local municipalities.
 Simply do a web search and see what comes up near you.

 While each cloth diaper bank has different lending criteria, most have initial online applications.
 If you’d like to apply, do the following:

 Before you apply to an organization, first read through their eligibility criteria and, if applicable, their lending agreement.
-That will help you ensure you are eligible and that you are willing to participate in their required activities.
+That will help ensure you are eligible and willing to participate in their required activities.

-Also check the organization’s service area to make sure that your location is eligible to receive services.
+Also, check the organization’s service area to ensure your location is eligible to receive services.

 3. Gather the necessary documentation.

-Most organizations require some level of documentation in order to apply for their programs.
+Most organizations require some level of documentation to apply for their programs.